 A few weeks later, the sport saw yet another photo finish, after a late race caution between Hailie Deegan and Kyle Weatherman set up a 15-lap dash to the finish.
 Ultimately, Sam Mayer edged out Ryan Sieg at the start-finish line of Texas Motor Speedway to win his first race of the season.
 The margin of victory was 0.002 seconds.
 The following week at Talladega, Jesse Love spoiled a race that looked to be an underdog’s paradise, as Alpha Prime Racing’s Brennan Poole was leading off of turn four, but was left out to dry by Anthony Alfredo, allowing Love to ride a push from Leland Honeyman Jr and Riley Herbst to play spoiler and win.

 As the summer grudged on, Van Gisbergen picked up his dominance.
-The summer schedule sees a plethora of events on road courses, and the Kiwi driver didn’t miss the mark, winning three straight road courses.
+The summer schedule saw a plethora of events on road courses, and the Kiwi driver didn’t miss his mark, winning at three straight road courses.
 Highlighted in that was his win at Sonoma Raceway, where he moved Hill on an overtime restart, further pushing around a driver who is known for doing just that to others.
 He also continued to be the king of the Chicago Street Course, winning for the second time at the track.
-Just as the series went to the Olympic break, they made a stop at the famed Indianapolis Motor Speedway, creating one last memory for fans before the three-week break.
-Riley Herbst made a last-lap pass on Aric Almirola and teammate Cole Custer, nearly wrecking through turn four, to win his second consecutive race.
+Just before the series went to the Olympic break, they made a stop at the famed Indianapolis Motor Speedway, creating one last memory for fans before the three-week break.
+Riley Herbst made a last-lap, three wide pass on Aric Almirola and teammate Cole Custer, nearly wrecking his way through turn four, to win his second career race.
 It was the first series event held on the oval since 2019, and it certainly did not disappoint.

 After the return from the Olympics, the series went to the Michigan International Speedway for an interesting pseudo-drafting-style race.
-In what was a very unique styled event, Justin Allgaier was victorious after a last lap wreck triggered by Caesar Bacarella caused Kyle Sieg to end up on his roof, rolling down the backstretch.
+In what was a very unique styled event, Allgaier was victorious after a last lap wreck triggered by Caesar Bacarella caused Kyle Sieg to end up on his roof, rolling down the backstretch.
 A few weeks later, up-and-coming phenom Connor Zilisch won at Watkins Glen in his series debut, holding off Creed as a caution came out on the white flag after a large crash on the backstretch.
+It was only the second time a driver had won in his first Xfinity Series race in the last 20 years.

 As the playoffs rolled in at Kansas, Custer and Chandler Smith battled each other for the win overly hard, allowing Almirola to pass for the win late in the going.
 Tensions between Custer and Smith were raised, as the series had just begun their playoff bracket.
 Two weeks later at the Charlotte ROVAL, Parker Kligerman was roughly five feet from the white flag, likely winning himself into the next round of the playoffs as his only method of advancement.
 However, Honeyman wrecked deep into the tire barriers, prompting the latest of last-minute cautions, and allowing Mayer to find victory lane after a pair of overtime restarts.
-Kligerman was eliminated from the playoffs thereafter, in his final season as a full-time driver.
+Kligerman was eliminated from the playoffs thereafter, in his final season as a full-time driver, and would not find victory lane before the end of the year.
 The following week, for the start of the round of eight, AJ Allmendinger found victory lane at Las Vegas, his first win of the season, holding off Ryan Sieg on the white flag.
 The win advanced him to the championship four, and Allmendinger’s celebration was fitting of the moment, screaming into The CW’s cameras in elation.

-The Craftsman Truck Series, typically the most exciting of racing each year, saw a bit of a down year of sorts in race quality.
+The Craftsman Truck Series, typically home to some of the most exciting of racing each year, saw a bit of a down year of sorts in race quality.
 Ty Majeski was able to capture the championship after an oddly clean championship race at Phoenix, holding off Christian Eckes, who finished inside of the top 10 in all but one race this season.
+It was Majeski’s first championship of his career.

 Nick Sanchez was able to find victory lane for the first time in his career at Daytona in the season opener.
 A large wreck that saw Taylor Gray upside down was triggered on the last lap, as Rajah Caruth tried to fill a hole between Jack Wood and Corey Heim, spinning Wood, and involving a number of trucks.
+Gray would land on his brother Tanner’s truck, and all drivers involved were uninjured.
 Two weeks later at Las Vegas, it would be Caruth in victory lane for the first time in his career, marking just the third time ever an African American driver found victory lane in the top three series of the sport.

 A few weeks later at COTA, Zilisch was able to score the pole in his first career Truck Series race, and nearly overcame a loose wheel on the first lap to win, finishing fourth.
 It was Heim, though, who found victory lane for the first of five times this season, holding off the field on a late restart after Marco Andretti lost the rear-end housing of his No. 04 Roper Racing truck on track.